 So far, you have been able to find out about the opportunities and benefits of investing in one of the fastest-growing cities in the country.

 If this has caught your attention and you are considering investing, take a look at our new development in Sheffield.

 The development is expected to attract young professionals looking for high-quality accommodation near the city centre.

 Thriving student equals high demand for private rental accommodation

 Students account for about 10% of Sheffield’s population, all centred around the city centre University of Sheffield campus and nearby Sheffield Hallam University, which is situated around two miles away.
 Areas that have more buy-to-let property include the city centre, Crookesmoor, Darnall, Broomhill, Hillsborough, Millhouses, Walkley, Woodseats and Ranmoor.

 Furthermore, Sheffield is one of the UK cities that need far more student accommodation.
-While the two universities have capacity for more than 11,000 rooms, there are almost 50,000 full time students that also need accommodation.
+While the two universities have the capacity for more than 11,000 rooms, there are almost 50,000 full-time students that also need accommodation.
 This is where urban buy-to-let developments such as Sheffield’s Cornwall Works are coming into their own.
-Located in the popular Kelham Island Quarter in Sheffield City centre, the development includes 48 studio and one bed flats, with yields of 8%.
-The 2019 Buy to Let Report shows the S1 area offers average yields of 6.85%, and S2 8.16%.
+Located in the popular Kelham Island Quarter in Sheffield City centre, the development includes 48 studio and one-bed flats, with yields of 8%.
+2019 Buy to Let Report shows the S1 area offers average yields of 6.85%, and S2 8.16%.

-Areas of property investment in Sheffield that investors should consider
+Areas of Sheffield property investment that investors should consider

 City Centre (population: 30,000)